Course Meshes

 Creating Meshes

-1. Open the Course Meshery tool.
+1. Download and open the Meshery tool.

-To find the terrain height
+To find your terrain height

 1. Click the terrain object in your scene.